lnrssll/ask-my-book/README.md

 ## Deployment

-Though I was hoping to submit this the same day I build it (Sunday), the OpenBLAS dependency for my linear algebra library meant that Heroku one-click deployment heaven was out of reach.
+Though I was hoping to deploy with Heroku (common for these types of Ruby apps), the OpenBLAS dependency for my linear algebra library meant that Heroku one-click deployment heaven was out of reach.
 So I decided to dockerize the project and deploy it to AWS instead.
 This should also make it much easier to run my code on your own machine, as an added bonus.
 Unfortunately, latest rails has several [issues](https://github.com/rails/rails/issues/32947) with docker deployments, so I had to update to edge rails (7.1) after a nice, long debugging deep dive.
 Nonetheless, here we are!

 ### ENV variables